-The gravimetric procedure used for the preparation of the NMR solution has to be fully validated and fit for its intended purpose, and the spectrometer performance, experimental parameters and the protocol for signal processing and integration must be optimized, in order to produce a result for the ratio of the integral of the analyte and standard signals that accurately reflects the molar ratio of the hydrogen nuclei giving rise to the signals.
-When these conditions are met the assigned mass fraction purity of the analyte can be regarded as traceable to the SI.
+The gravimetric procedure used for the preparation of the NMR solution has to be fully validated, and the spectrometer performance, experimental parameters and the protocol for signal processing and integration must be optimized, in order to produce a result for the ratio of the integral of the analyte and standard signals that accurately reflects the molar ratio of the hydrogen nuclei giving rise to the signals.
+Only when these conditions are met can the assigned mass fraction purity of the analyte also be regarded as properly traceable to the SI.
 Some general guidance for recommended practice for these critical steps is given in the following sections.